FRRouting/frr/doc/developer/ospf-yang-northbound-notes.rst

 extensions outside RFC 9129.
 A native OSPFv3 module should be added only when there is concrete FRR-specific state or configuration to expose.

+The following RFC 9129 nodes are also out of scope because neither ``ospfd`` nor ``ospf6d`` has any matching FRR surface to map onto:

+* ``ospf/nsr`` -- FRR has no OSPF Non-Stop Routing.
+* ``ospf/database-control/max-lsa`` -- FRR's overload protection is
+  ``max-metric router-lsa on-shutdown/on-startup``, structurally different from RFC 9129's max-LSA accept threshold.
+* ``ospf/spf-control/ietf-spf-delay`` -- FRR's ``timers throttle spf``
+  implements a different back-off algorithm.
+* ``ospf/node-tag-config`` -- FRR has no node-tag CLI, struct field, or LSA encoding; ``router-info`` only enables the Opaque Router Information LSA without exposing administrative tags.

+These should be revisited only if FRR grows the underlying surface; until then, leaving the YANG nodes unimplemented is preferable to silent no-op callbacks.

 Test Coverage
 -------------